AdamJeddy/For-Future-Me/_posts/How-to-Win-Friends-and-Influence-People-in-the-Digital-Age/2022-07-06-How-to-Win-Friends-and-Influence-People-in-the-Digital-Age.md

 - Make your messages meaningful by removing your agenda.
 - Calm yourself before communicating to another.

-While it is difficult at times to downplay our right to speak freely, a quick scan through history will remind you that the greatest influencers are those who held their tongue and swallowed their pride when the tide of negative emotion was arising, and instead let brevity, humility, and wisdom say far more than a critical tirade ever could.
+> While it is difficult at times to downplay our right to speak freely, a quick scan through history will remind you that the greatest influencers are those who held their tongue and swallowed their pride when the tide of negative emotion was arising, and instead let brevity, humility, and wisdom say far more than a critical tirade ever could.
+{: .prompt-tip }

 ### Chapter 2: Affirm What’s Good
 > “When we treat man as he is, we make him worse than he is; when we treat him as if he already were what he potentially could be, we make him what he should be.”